ArcosChris/VR21-InClassTasks/README.md

 # VR21Project

-Will be used for in class tasks for TLG HTML and CSS course.
+Will be used for in class tasks for TLG HTML, CSS, and JS course.